Saturday, 3 September 2011

 Standing on top of the wheel as if on top of the world, she spreads out her arms and jumps.
 She hasn't given up on us.
 She has taken a giant leap for mankind.

 M Night Shyamalan's The Village tells of a place isolated from the world, set back from modern civilisation.
-Its elders were caused great pain and grief by society.
+Its elders have been caused great pain and grief by society, the society they once lived in, a society such as we might recognise.
 Their hearts were blackened by the "towns".
-Out of fear they built the village to "protect innocence" and to shield the young from suffering.
-In an effort to keep them safe, they tell their children stories of creatures, monsters lurking in the woods that separate their homes from the towns.
+Out of fear they have forged a village in which to "protect innocence" and with which to shield the young from suffering.
+In an effort to keep their children safe, they recount tales of deadly monsters who lurk in the woods that separate their new home from the towns.

-One day one of the younger villagers, Lucius, falls ill and Ivy, who is to be his wife, fearlessly travels through the woods to the towns to get medicine.
+One day one of the younger villagers, Lucius, falls ill and Ivy, who is to be his wife, travels through the woods to the towns to get medicine.
 She is blind.
-Beyond the boundary of the village and beyond the woods, she meets a man from the towns.
-She is shocked to find "kindness" in his voice.
-"I did not expect that," she says.
+Beyond the boundary of the village and beyond the woods, she meets a man from the towns and she is shocked to find "kindness" in his voice.

-She arrives at Lucius' bedside with the medicine.
-Has she brought hope back with her from this encounter?
-Can she conquer the fear of those who have only pessimism and mourning to comfort them?
-Will she lead them out to a communion with the world?
+When she returns to Lucius' bedside has she brought hope back with her?
+Can she conquer the fear of those who have only mourning, a hardening void, to comfort them?
+Could she lead them out to a communion with the world?

-In both stories an older generation has control over how a younger generation experiences the world.
-They keep them from dangers real and perceived and jealously guard the secrets that maintain illusions.
-These tales concern responsibility and power - the power of special abilities, the power of being a parent and the responsibilities inherent.
-The Village and Heroes show how genuine concern allied to power and opportunity can lead to a possessiveness as damaging (in Heroes children were even experimented on, given injections of a formula meant to give powers - for example Company co-founder Angela Petrelli to her son Nathan) as that which they seek to protect their charges from.
+In Heroes and The Village an older generation controls how a younger generation experiences the world.
+They attempt to keep them from dangers, and jealously guard secrets that maintain illusions.
+They both concern responsibility and power - the power of special abilities, the power of being a parent and the responsibilities that come with both.
+They show how a genuine concern becomes a constricting possessiveness as damaging (in Heroes children are experimented on, given injections of a formula meant to give powers) as that very influence which they seek to protect their charges from.

-They keep them fragile, using fear, perpetuating fear.
+They keep them fragile, using fear, perpetuating fear, saplings with weak roots.

-Earth-mover Samuel, the embittered visionary of Heroes' Season 4, gathers 'specials' in a travelling circus where they can hide in plain sight.
-He talks of founding a "homeland".
-He has created an America within America, one like the one it is, or was, meant to be.
-Tent-poles and archways are decorated with American flags.
-His brood of misfits, of foreigners, of aliens recalls the nations who first came to form the America we know now.
+Earth-mover Samuel, the embittered visionary of Heroes' Season 4, gathers 'specials' in a travelling circus.
+In a place of eccentricity and easy deceit where they can hide in plain sight.
+He has created a temporary America within America, one such as it is, or was, meant to be.
+Almost every tent-pole and archway is decorated with American flags.
+His brood of misfits and foreigners, recalls the nations who first came in the hope of forming a cohesive new world.
+He talks of founding a "homeland", a word nowadays followed by "security", the double-edged sword of safety and fear.

-Edward Walker, founder and chief elder of The Village's community, has also forged an America within America and set it in the late 19th Century (1897 is written on the headstone of a newly buried villager) whose values and behaviours, we infer, he believes offers a healthier template for living.
+Edward Walker, founder and chief elder of The Village's community, has likewise forged an America within America and set it in a late 19th Century whose values and behavioural conventions he believes offer a healthier template for living.

-However, whereas Edward and the men and women who have collaborated in his project want to completely remove themselves, Samuel plans to eventually burst out of the womb and to confront, defeat and ultimately use fear against the world entire rather than benumb his little nation with illusory comfort.
-He wants to show the world his powers and, by revealing what he and they can do, force acceptance, and the opportunity for life, liberty and the fruits of labour, through fear.
+However, whereas Edward and the men and women who have collaborated in his project want to be utterly isolated, Samuel plans to burst out of this artificial womb.
+He ultimately wants to use fear against the world, to bend it to his will, rather than lord it over a huddled, cowered and benumbed micro-empire.
+He wants to show his powers and, by revealing what he and they can do, force acceptance, and the opportunity for life, liberty and the fruits of labour, through fear.

 Two Ways of Facing Fear - Edward Walker and Samuel

 Claire is different.
-She exposes herself and her kind, in those last moments of the series, not through a threat but a prostration (landing face first).
-Her stare into the camera, and into the homes of potentially millions of Americans, is part challenge, yes, but part hesitant reaching out.
+When she exposes herself and her kind, in those last moments of the series, it is not with a threat but a prostration (she lands face first).
+Her subsequent stare into the camera (see end), and into the homes of potentially millions of Americans, is part challenge, part act of humility.

-The fear they teach to the younger members of their community is all-encompassing (creatures, people) and no less real to them for being half-based in fiction.
-Perhaps it is apt that where make-believe stands in for fact (or grows from it - the elders talk of rumours of creatures that were the basis for the full-grown horrors they visit on the young), Lucius will conclude a plea to go into the woods with "The End".
-This could be their route to salvation, too, as the mind of a young person is moulds and is receptive to the magical and transformative nature of fantasy.
+The fear they teach to the younger members of their community is all-encompassing - fear the creatures, fear the woods, fear people - and no less real to them for being half-based in fiction.
+It is apt that where make-believe stands in for fact (or grows from it - the elders talk of rumours of creatures that were the basis for the full-grown horrors they visit on the young), the naive and brave Lucius will conclude a plea to go into the woods with "The End".
+This fictionalising could be their route to salvation outside the village, too, as the mind of a young person is receptive to the magical and transformative nature of fantasy.

-The authorities in Heroes are fearful too.
-Wary of those who are different, especially given Sylar's initial killing spree, they seek to hide them away in prisons or, in a possible future, cure them with injections.
-These authorities are led (The Company, Pinehearst), or encouraged into action (the Government in Season 3), by 'specials' themselves out of fear of harming or being harmed.
-Power and, one could say, a healthy dose of self-loathing (more on this anon) would lead these institutions to become more and more destructive.
+The authorities in Heroes are fearful too, especially in the light of Sylar's killing spree.
+They seek to hide specials away in prisons or, in one future, cure their 'mutations' with injections.
+These authorities are led (The Company, Pinehearst), or encouraged into action (the Government in Season 3), by 'specials' themselves who see first-hand what a cornered individual of this kind is capable of.
+These institutions become increasingly destructive as fear and self-loathing feed each other.

-Those working for the Government, made aware of 'dangerous' specials by another of their 'kind', Nathan Petrelli, manipulate them as patsies, as false-flags to rally support for more stringent actions against what they would begin to paint to their superiors as a group of terrorists.
+Those working for the Government, made aware of 'dangerous' specials by another of their 'kind', Nathan Petrelli, manipulate them as patsies, as false-flags to rally support for more stringent actions against what they paint to their superiors as terrorists.
 Matt Parkman (who can read minds) is drugged and sent out into Washington with a bomb strapped to him.
-The chains of imprisoned Tracy Strauss, who is able to freeze objects, are loosened so that she will escape and cause untold (and convenient) damage before being apprehended again.
+The chains of imprisoned Tracy Strauss, who is able to freeze objects, are loosened so that she will escape and cause untold, and convenient, damage.

 In The Village Ivy, as she is about to journey to the towns, is made aware that the creatures are only men in costume.
 When she is subsequently stalked by Noah (a simpleton apparently driven to insanity by his knowledge of the "farce") now dressed as the monster, her testimony give the elders a chance to perpetuate the myth and to bolster the boundaries of the village.

-These are the tactics that some in America and beyond have suspected their governments guilty of - exaggeration, opportunism and borderline falsity - using consciously or unconsciously to gain backing against terror through terror.
-That of course is the whole set-up of the village - a fake ring of danger used against a larger danger beyond.
-Again, fiction built on fact and used to embellish and strengthen it.
+These are the tactics - exaggeration, opportunism and borderline falsity - that some in America and beyond have suspected their governments guilty of using to gain backing against terror, through terror.
+That of course is the whole set-up of the village - a fake ring of danger against a larger danger beyond.
+Again, this fiction embellishing and strengthening fact.
+A bete noire, a pacifier, the double-edged sword.

 Excuses and Fear used against Fear: